n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/index.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: HTTP Request
+title: HTTP Request node documentation
-description: Documentation for the HTTP Request node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the HTTP Request node in n8n.
+Follow technical documentation to integrate HTTP Request node into your workflows.
 contentType: integration
 priority: critical
 ---

-# HTTP Request
+# HTTP Request node

 The HTTP Request node is one of the most versatile nodes in n8n.
 It allows you to make HTTP requests to query data from any app or service with a REST API.